-The proposed redevelopment is located approximately /4 of a mile north of the Dunwoody MARTA station off Hammond Drive and /4 of a mile east of the Sandy Springs MARTA station off Perimeter Center West.
-These stations lie on the North-South MARTA rail line (10-20 minute headways) which intersects the East-West rail line (to the south) at the Five Points station.
+The proposed redevelopment is located approximately 3⁄4 of a mile north of the Dunwoody MARTA station off of Hammond Drive and 3⁄4 of a mile east of the Sandy Springs MARTA station off of Perimeter Center West.
+These stations lie on the North-South Marta rail line (10-20 minute headways) which intersects the East-West rail line (to the south) at the Five Points station.
 Five MARTA bus routes operate from the Dunwoody station including the following: Route 5-Sandy Springs (15-30 minute headways), Route 70- Chamblee-Dunwoody (varying headways), Route 87- Roswell Road (20-30 minute headways), Route 150- Perimeter Center (30-60 minute headways), and Route 305- Barfield Road (30 minute headways).
 The only MARTA bus route operating from the Sandy Springs station is Route 148- Powers Ferry (70-minute headways).
 Route 150- Perimeter Center is the only route that directly accesses the site.
 There are MARTA bus stops along Perimeter Center West, Perimeter Center Place, and Meadow Lane Road.

-Preliminary Report: August 23, 2007 DEVELOPMENT OF REGIONAL IMPACT Project: The Terraces #1495 Final Report September Review Report Comments September 6, 2007 Due: 22, 2007 Due By:
+Preliminary Report: August 23, 2007 DEVELOPMENT OF REGIONAL IMPACT Project: The Terraces #1495 Final Report Due: September 22, 2007 REVIEW REPORT Comments Due By: September 6, 2007

 In addition to the MARTA bus routes, the development is also close to GRTA Xpress Route 428-Panola Road to Perimeter Center (30-minute headway).
 This route stops at the Dunwoody MARTA station.
+See the attached maps for detailed route descriptions for both the MARTA and Xpress routes.